 - Formula maker: Essentially an overpriced Keurig for mixing baby formula—this machine measures and mixes formula for a bottle.
 Unless it simultaneously makes coffee for tired parents, this machine isn’t worth the money.

 - Grape cutter: Grapes are a serious concern when feeding babies solids.
 They are one of the top choking hazards for kids.
 That being said, grapes do not require a special tool for cutting—especially one that can only cut one grape in the time most adults can cross-cut four or five!

-- Bath thermometer: Typically seen in the shape of a duck with a color changing bottom, the bath thermometer warns parents when water is too hot for bath time.
-While safety is extremely important, and scalding is a concern at bath time, most parents are able to safely test water temperature with their hands/wrists before washing baby.
+- Bath thermometer: Typically seen in the shape of a duck with a color-changing bottom, the bath thermometer warns parents when water is too hot for bath time.
+While safety is extremely important, and scalding is a concern at bath time, most parents are able to safely test the water temperature with their hands/wrists before washing their baby.
 But we do strongly recommend a regular baby thermometer, such as an oral, rectal, or forehead model.